mjavidiq/number-wordify/README.md

 This repository implements three main functions:

 1. `words_to_number` takes a string of numbers and capital letters and maps it to the phone number which corresponds to that "wordified" phone number.
 By default it maps to 10-digit US phone numbers with a leading `1-` but support generic patterns for the phone number.
 Will only return the initial phone number if there are no valid wordifications for the number.
-2. `all_wordifications` which takes as input a reference to a file containing all possible words and a phone number and returns a list of all possible "wordified" phone numbers for that number and list of words.
+2. `all_wordifications` which takes as input a reference to a file containing all possible words and a phone number and returns a list of all possible "wordified" phone numbers for that number and list of words sorted by number of dashes present.
 By convention, the initial phone number is considered a wordification of itself, so there is always at least one wordification (the identity).
 This function works for any phone numbers which are no longer than the longest word in the word list after removing dashes (length 15 for the supplied word list).
 3. `number_to_words` which outputs a single wordified version of the input phone number.

 # Requirements